Neyami/Quake-2-NPCS/README.md

-Quake 2 NPCs ported to Sven Co-op, only the models for now if people want to use them.
+Quake 2 NPCs (mesh, skeleton, and animations) ported to Sven Co-op from the Quake 2 Rerelease, only the models for now if people want to use them.

 Models, textures, sounds by iD Software.